Marketing Compliance | What are abridged terms in a trade promotion?

 No. It’s not that simple.
 There is one great example of A.I. making headways in the legal industry.
 ‘Predictive Coding’ is saving clients tens of millions of dollars a year in litigation, and lawyers from millions of hours of sole-destroying discovery’.

-At Plexus, we use a version of this technology to power search within our Legal Gateway platform.
-However, unlike less scrupulous players, we feel marketing Legal Gateway as an ‘A.I. platform’ would be misleading to our clients.
+At Plexus, we use a version of this technology to power search within our Gateway platform.
+However, unlike less scrupulous players, we feel marketing it as an ‘A.I. platform’ would be misleading to our clients.

 As you might guess, it’s a lot easier for A.I. to find the words ‘smoking’ and ‘gun’, or ‘change’ and ‘control’ in vast amounts of contracts, than it is to understand how a clause is affected by special provisions and definition and how this aligns with an organisations risk tolerance.

 In the short-term, clients should expect to be disappointed by promises of A.I.
 In the long term, they should expect to be astounded.
 The combination of vast quantities of capital, research and computing power being directed at the development of A.I. mean the field is advancing incredibly quickly.

 However, given the challenges above it would be a fair bet that we can expect to see driverless cars on our roads before we see law and artificial technology going hand in hand, with A.I. genuinely powering legal functions.